MediaComem/comem-archidep/subjects/git-branching/README.md

 > **Exercise:** our JavaScript calculator is missing some code.
 > Let's create a branch to implement subtraction.

-It's very fast and simple to create a new branch:
+It's very fast and simple to create a new branch.
+Run the following command to create a branch called "feature-sub":

 ```bash
 $> git branch feature-sub